embumila/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Adding path to the path
+Count the number of directory in the path